mfenniak/dynamodb_fdw/README.md

 dynamodb_fdw could be a bit more still, I think.
 Here are some areas that it could be improved in the future:

+- DynamoDB foreign schema import.
+- Allow the "partition_key" and "sort_key" table fields to be renamed.
 - Currently only performs a "Query" operation when you do an exact search for a partition_key.
 Some additional query operations could be supported.
 - Secondary indexes aren't ever used.
 It seems possible to automatically match up query attempts with available secondary indexes.
 - "Scan" operations are done sequentially.
 DynamoDB's API does support parallel scans, which could be implemented.